Aluminium: Toxicity

 Aluminium is classified as a non-carcinogen by the United States Department of Health and Human Services.
 A review published in 1988 said that there was little evidence that normal exposure to aluminium presents a risk to healthy adult, and a 2014 multi-element toxicology review was unable to find deleterious effects of aluminium consumed in amounts not greater than 40 mg/day per kg of body mass.
-Most aluminium consumed will leave the body in feces; most of the small part of it that enters the bloodstream, will be excreted via urine; nevertheless some aluminium does pass the blood-brain barrier and is lodged preferentially in the brains of Alzheimer's patients.
-Evidence published in 1989 indicates that, for Alzheimer's patients, aluminium may act by electrostatically crosslinking proteins, thus down-regulating genes in the superior temporal gyrus.
+Most aluminium consumed will leave the body in feces, and any that enters the bloodstream will be excreted via urine.

 Effects

 Aluminium, although rarely, can cause vitamin D-resistant osteomalacia, erythropoietin-resistant microcytic anemia, and central nervous system alterations.
 People with kidney insufficiency are especially at a risk.
 Chronic ingestion of hydrated aluminium silicates (for excess gastric acidity control) may result in aluminium binding to intestinal contents and increased elimination of other metals, such as iron or zinc; sufficiently high doses (>50 g/day) can cause anemia.

-During the 1988 Camelford water pollution incident people in Camelford had their drinking water contaminated with aluminium sulfate for several weeks.
+During the 1988 Camelford water pollution incident, people in Camelford had their drinking water contaminated with aluminium sulfate for several weeks.
 A final report into the incident in 2013 concluded it was unlikely that this had caused long-term health problems.

 Aluminium has been suspected of being a possible cause of Alzheimer's disease, but research into this for over 40 years has found, as of 2018, no good evidence of causal effect.

 Aluminium increases estrogen-related gene expression in human breast cancer cells cultured in the laboratory.
 In very high doses, aluminium is associated with altered function of the blood–brain barrier.
 A small percentage of people have contact allergies to aluminium and experience itchy red rashes, headache, muscle pain, joint pain, poor memory, insomnia, depression, asthma, irritable bowel syndrome, or other symptoms upon contact with products containing aluminium.

 Exposure to powdered aluminium or aluminium welding fumes can cause pulmonary fibrosis.
 Fine aluminium powder can ignite or explode, posing another workplace hazard.